 A good, potentially new set of gauges are what you should be using prior to any pre commissioning works.
 Gases pass through them.
 Furthermore, all the contaminates will pass through gauges and hoses.
 Contaminated oil and moisture will sit in the gauges and hoses.
 Therefore, make sure to blow through the gauges with OFN heavily before connecting them to any HVAC system.

 In our video attached we have demonstrated a small domestic air conditioning pre commissioning exercise.
 This is a guide for trainees and professionals qualified in the handling of refrigerant gases.
 Experienced air conditioning contractors in London will carry an “FGAS’ qualification.
-For help with office air conditioning installation in london contact us directly for all your climate control installation commissioning needs.
+For help with office air conditioning installation in London contact us directly for all your climate control installation commissioning needs or use below link.